This post may contain affiliate links, please read our disclosure policy.

 Registration for these yoga classes is offered on a first come, first serve basis.
 Each participant must be at least 18 years old and provide their own mat, water bottle, and towel.
 If it’s too cold or rainy to run the class outdoors, Bayfront Park will move it to their dance room.

 Take a self-guided public art tour of the Wynwood Walls, a Miami district that’s covered in murals.
 Graffiti and street artists from around the world added their personal touches to the area’s walls and doors, giving those who pass through them a reason to appreciate their underrepresented art style.
 Prep your camera and start searching for Instagram hashtags – you’ll want to take dozens of photos at this attraction!
 This is one of my favorite free things to do in Miami.
+And when you are done walking around, be sure to hop in the car and drive up and down all the streets in the area, there is extraordinary art on every building!

 - Everglades National Park